Communication-Efficient Accurate Statistical Estimation: Statistical analysis

-Let $\btheta_t$ be the $t$-th step estimator of Algorithm \ref{alg-CSL} or Algorithm \ref{alg-vanilla} with some initialization $\btheta_0\in B(\hat\btheta, R)$.
-It is clear that the statistical error of the estimator $\btheta_t$ is upper bounded by its optimization error and the statistical error of $\hat\btheta$:
+Let $\btheta_t$ be the $t$-th iterate of one of the proposed algorithms.
+It is clear that the statistical error of the estimator $\btheta_t$ is bounded by its optimization error and the statistical error of $\widehat\btheta$:

 The second term is well-studied in statistics, which is of order $O_{\P}( \sqrt{p/N})$ under mild conditions.
-The following theorem controls the magnitude of the first term, which is the optimization error.
+In the following theorem, we show that for the first term (i.e. the optimization error), with proper choice of $\alpha$, each iteration of Algorithm \ref{alg-new-single} or \ref{alg-new} makes $\btheta_t$ closer to the global minimum $\widehat \btheta$ by some order depending on local sample size.
+Thus, through finite steps, the optimization errors are eventually negligible in comparison with statistical errors (assuming $N$ is of order $(n/p)^a$ for a finite $a$ in typical applications), and the distributed multi-step estimator will work as well as the global minimum as if the data were aggregated in the central server.